trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 ```

-Using this technique, you can submit multiple files to ChatGPT in a single prompt and ask it to refactor the code.
+Using this technique, you can submit multiple files to the bot in a single prompt and ask it to refactor the code.
 Alternatively, you can ask it to "memorize" each one and then execute it in a later prompt.

 ## Simulating a Database Server

-Not only can ChatGPT work with code, but it can simulate server environments like databases, web and email servers.
+Most AI chatbots work with code, but some can even simulate server environments like databases, web and email servers.
 Consider this prompt:

 ```text
 Act as Microsoft SQL Server.
 Create a database called "politics" and inside it a table called "politicians."
 Fill it with 50 rows of famous politicians from around the world from different eras, 1900-2000.
 Add columns for their full names, country, dates of birth, and date of death if applicable.
 Create a view for top 3 politicians who lived the longest.
 Create and execute a Transact-SQL command that outputs the contents of that view.